 A few of my favorite apps for this include Goodnotes (again), Procreate, Pages, Keynote, Notes. -as long as you have a stylus, you can draw easily in Pages and Keynote and be able to mix it up with text.

 Umm...
 Can We Talk About Clips?!

 My favorite video maker, especially in the lower primary school!
 It's super easy to use and much faster for creating videos than iMovie.
 I'm talking about for students and teachers alike 😂

 I've used Clips to make video messages to parents for explaining something detailed (actually faster than writing it in an email) or modeling how to practice something at home with their child (like when to correct their child during reading).

-My first graders have also used it this year for creating puppet shows with translanguaging and to take action on their learning with informational videos.
+My first graders have also used it for creating puppet shows with translanguaging and to take action on their learning with informational videos.
 For me, this meant screen sharing from my iPad and letting them see the process.
 From importing photos, voice over, live recording to adding effects - I was able to walk these learners through the whole process.

 No Need for the Teacher's Desk